Skip to main content

 Generative AI 101

-The program is open to all instructors teaching in the Spring, Summer, or Fall term of 2025.
+The program is open to all instructors teaching in the Winter, Spring, Summer, or Fall term of 2026.
 Instructors across all Northwestern schools, disciplines, and campuses are eligible to apply.
-Generative AI 101 is an extension of TLT’s educational series on Generative AI and Teaching for Fall 2024.
+It is designed as an introductory-level course for those interested in understanding the basics before delving into more informed topics and uses of GenAI; participants will emerge with a plan to use generative AI in a course assignment for an upcoming course.

 Apply now